 Make an Informed Choice and Optimize Your Setup

-Focus on objective specs—speaker channels, virtual height effects, driver configuration, HDMI eARC support, firmware updates.
-Match size and output to your room dimensions and seating; compact models suit apartments while larger units and optional subwoofers fill medium rooms.
-Prioritize room‑correcting features.
+Focus on objective specs when shopping — speaker channels, virtual height effects, driver configuration, HDMI eARC support, and firmware updates all matter.
+Match size and output to your room dimensions and seating: compact models suit apartments while larger units and optional subwoofers fill medium-sized rooms.